Personal Loan Fees Explained: Your Guide

 Key considerations

-- Can add up significantly over longer loan terms
+- Can add up over longer loan terms

 Early repayment fee